Kronifer/cj8-repo/README.md

 If your lint fails in any pull request or commit, that pull request will not be merged, and if the commit is to main, it will be reverted, so be careful.

 ## Level Creator

-The Level Creator file in the tools folder is for _development_ purposes only.
-It is not used as part of the TUI.
-It is a visual for the levels that could be added into the game.
+The Level Creator file in the tools folder is part of the full game, but NOT the TUI.
+It is used to allow users to create custom levels.

+# Installing

+To install _Packed_, clone the repository and run `poetry install`.
+The dependancies are now installed.
+To run the game, simply run `poetry run task start` in the project's root directory with a maximized or fullscreen terminal that supports color.